ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-actions-to-update-state.md

 Once you have updated your application accordingly you will be able to browse to a product and click the "Add to Basket" button.
 When doing so you should note that the basket count in the top right increases.

 > Note: We have simulated a network delay for when you click the "Add to Basket" button.
-Later in the tutorial we will revisit the code making the "network call".

 **Basket**

-Next up, let's update the `Basket` component so that we can dispatch the action to remove a product from our basket.
+Next up, let's update the `Basket` component so that we can dispatch the [action](/docs/api/action) to remove a product from our basket.

 ```javascript
 // ...